ncasuk/ncas-isc/shell/exercises/shell_exercise9_other_stuff.md

 ### `/dev/null`

-12. Try this:
+1. Try this:

         $ head -1 `find acsoe/freetex-98 -type f`

     Find the errors printed to the screen if you can.
 There will be too much output to notice the errors.

-Then try this:
+2. Try this instead to dump the output and just make the errors visible:

         $ head -1 `find acsoe/freetex-98 -type f` > /dev/null

 ### Sourcing files

-13. Make a script file that sets a variable
+1. Make a script file that sets a variable

+        $ nano myscript.sh
+        $ cat myscript.sh
         Z=Dino

-    Run the file and then use `echo` to look at the `Z` variable.
-Try again but this time do this
+2. Run the script and then use `echo` to look at the `Z` variable.

+        $ chmod u+x m.sh
+        $ ./m.sh
+        $ echo $X

+        $

+    Does not set X in the current shell.

+3. Try again but this time use the `source` command

         $ source ./myscript

+    This is called sourcing a file.
+It runs the commands in the files as if you had typed them in at the command line.
-    This is called sourcing a file is runs it in the current shell instead of starting a new one.
-Use `echo` to see the set variable.
+    This means the commands are executed in the current shell instead of starting a new one.

+4. Use `echo` to see the set variable.

+        $ echo $X
+        Dino

 ### Tar and Gzip

-14. Make a tar file
+1. Make a tar file

         $ tar cvf macehead.tar acsoe/lterm/macehead

-    Compress is with `gzip`
+2. Compress is with `gzip`

         $ gzip macehead.tar

-    Move the file to `/tmp`
+3. Move the file to `/tmp`

-    Uncompress it with `gunzip`
+4. Uncompress it with `gunzip`